tombenke/cayley-cookbook/website/content/docs/cayley-overview/cayley-http.en.md

 {{< figure src="/cayley-cookbook/cayley-http-ui.png" title="Figure 2.: cayley http UI" >}}

-See the [official documentation on the UI](https://cayley.gitbook.io/cayley/usage/ui-overview) for further details:
+See the [official documentation on the UI](https://cayley.gitbook.io/cayley/usage/ui-overview) for further details.

 ## Data import and export

-If you want to upload data into the database, or want to dumt the database, meanwhile the `cayley http` server is working, you have to use the REST interface.
+If you want to upload data into the database, or want to dump the database, meanwhile the `cayley http` server is working, you have to use the REST interface.
 There are two utilities, that you can find in the source code of {{< cayley >}}: [`cayleyimport`](https://github.com/cayleygraph/cayley/tree/master/cmd/cayleyimport) and [`cayleyexport`](https://github.com/cayleygraph/cayley/tree/master/cmd/cayleyexport).

 Clone the [cayleygraph/cayley](https://github.com/cayleygraph/cayley), and you can run these utilities with the `go run` command, as the examples show below.